-Promulgated NATOPS products contain all of the information required by MIL-DTL-85025B(AS) and have been judged sufficiently mature to receive a Letter of Promulgation.
+Promulgated NATOPS products contain all of the information required by the ACO NATOPS Style Guide and have been judged sufficiently mature to receive a Letter of Promulgation.
 Promulgated NATOPS are approved permanent flight clearances for that T/M/S aircraft.
 The NATOPS change processes defined herein shall be followed for promulgated NATOPS products.
 NATOPS products for aircraft that are deployed in fleet units should normally be promulgated.